 Last Updated December 2010

 The basic grant amount depends on the number of people in your TAFDC assistance unit and your net countable income.
-See How much will you get each month?.
+See Question 84.

 The basic grant includes a $40 per month rent or mortgage allowance if you pay for private, unsubsidized housing.
 106 C.M.R. § 705.910.

-In September, you will receive a $150 clothing allowance for each individual in the assistance unit who is under age 19.
-106 C.M.R. §§ 204.420-204.425.
-This includes pregnant or parenting teens under age 19.
+In September, you will receive a $200 clothing allowance for each individual in the assistance unit who is under age 19.
+106 C.M.R. §§ 204.420-204.425. n This includes pregnant or parenting teens under age 19.
 Children excluded by the family cap do not get a clothing allowance.

 The minimum grant amount is $10 a month.
 If you are eligible for less than that, you will not get a cash payment but you will still be considered a recipient for purposes of MassHealth and other benefits (and you will get the clothing allowance in September).
 106 C.M.R. § 204.500.